Extending the Reappointment/Promotion/Tenure Review Timeline

 Tenure Clock Extension Frequently Asked Questions Related to COVID-19:

-If you were in a tenure system appointment at MSU during spring 2020, a one-year extension will be applied automatically to your probationary end date.
+If you were in a tenure system appointment at MSU during spring 2020 and beyond a one-year extension will be applied automatically to your probationary end date.

 You can be reviewed for reappointment as you were previously scheduled (the pre-COVID-19 extension timeline).
 However, a faculty member is bound by the outcome of the reappointment review if unsuccessful.

 Example: Prior to the COVID-19 automatic extension, I was scheduled for my first reappointment review in 2022-2023 (i.e. my probationary appointment end date is 2023).
 I received the one-year COVID-19 tenure clock extension, so I am now scheduled for review in 2023-2024.
 I want to still be reviewed in 2022-2023.
 If I am unsuccessful, can I be reviewed again in 2023-2024?

 No. The policy states “… a faculty member is bound to the outcome of the reappointment review if unsuccessful.”